-The long-term incentive aims to provide incentives for the Executive Directors to achieve growth results in medium and long term and align their interests with the pursuit of the priority objective of sustainable creation of value for shareholders.
+The long-term incentive aims to provide incentives for the Executive Directors to achieve growth results in the medium and long term and align their interests with the pursuit of the priority objective of sustainable creation of value for shareholders.
 The long-term incentive is also an instrument of retention of the Executive Directors.

-The Company's long-term incentives plan (LTI Plan) consist of a share-based payment, achieved by a combination of performance share units (PSU) and restricted stock units (RSU), with a prevalence of the latter over the former, as granted following approval by the General Meeting (Grant).
+The Company's long-term incentives plan ('LTI Plan') consist of a share-based payment, achieved by a combination of performance share units ('PSUs') and restricted stock units ('RSUs'), with a prevalence of the latter over the former, as granted following its approval by the general meeting ('Grant').

-Such equity based Grant aims at aligning the Executive Directors' interests with shareholder interests, by offering to the Executive Director the opportunity to benefit from long-term success by acquiring a proprietary interest in the Company.
+Such equity-based Grant aims at aligning the Executive Directors' interests with shareholder interests, by offering to the Executive Director the opportunity to benefit from long-term success by acquiring a proprietary interest in the Company.

-The maximum value of the Grant (and therefore the maximum number of PSU and RSU that may be awarded to each Executive Director) cannot exceed 180% of the fixed remuneration of the beneficiary as of the awarding date.
-The value of the Grant is calculated on the basis of the average closing prices of Campari shares over a specific period of time prior to the award (as detailed in the LTI Plan),
+The maximum value of the Grant (and therefore the maximum number of PSUs and RSUs that may be awarded to each Executive Director) cannot exceed 180% of the fixed remuneration of the beneficiary on the award date.
+The value of the Grant is calculated based on the average closing prices of Campari shares over a specific period of time prior to the award (as detailed in the LTI Plan).

-Upon proposal of the Remuneration and Appointments Committee, the Board determines the number of PSUs and RSUs to be assigned to each Executive Director, within the limits established by the Remuneration Policy and the General Meeting.
+Upon the proposal of CRN, the Board of Directors determines the number of PSUs and RSUs to be assigned to each Executive Director, within the limits established by the Remuneration Policy and the general meeting.